kthffmn/biography-generator/README.md

   APP_ID=APP-ID-GOES-HERE
   REDIRECT_URI=http://localhost:9292/callback
   ```
-5. In `app.rb`, change the value of @facebook_url so that it links to the first URL of Facebook's OAuth process.
+5. This lab has a fews tests, to get them to run, enter `rspec spec/oauth.rb`.
+Let's start with that first test.
+In `app.rb`, change the value of @facebook_url so that it links to the first URL of Facebook's OAuth process.
 Refer to the [Facebook Login Flow](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flo) for help.
 Make sure that the url specifies each scope on the list of scopes above.

 6. In `app.rb`, capture the code that Facebook returns to your app's callback URI and use it to fetch an access token for a user.